 March 16-24: A reminder letter.

 April 8-16: A reminder letter and paper questionnaire.

 April 20-27: A final postcard before receiving follow-up in person.

-The video below, produced by the US Census Bureau, offers an overview of the 2020 Census.
+The 30-second video below, produced by the US Census Bureau, describes who should be counted for the 2020 Census.